yu7777/Auto-Advance--Anki_addon-/README.md

 # Auto-Advance Anki addon
 This is an Anki addon which automatically show answer, make choice and then flip card.
-Similar with auto play cards function.
+Similar with auto play cards function. https://ankiweb.net/shared/info/1747534155

 Currently only tested on Mac.
+I didn't test on Linux.
+It may work on Linux because Anki also use mpv on Linux.
 Windows version need to add code to load_audio_to_player() and wait_for_audio()

 Feel free to add any new features.